willnode/uas-gitlab-auth/README.md

 - `ALLOW_FREE_USERS` - Grant access to users that purchase with zero price (e.g. voucher redeem).
 - `ALLOW_REFUNDED_USERS` - Grant access to users that **has** refunded their purchase.

+Other optional nice environment variables:

+- `RECAPTCHA_TOKEN` - [Google Recaptcha](https://www.google.com/recaptcha/) secret token if you plan to use recaptcha.
+- `SUCCESS_REDIRECT_TO` - If operation success, redirect user to a specific URL.
+It'll automatically appended with `?repo=xxx` where `xxx` is repo ID.

 By design it only grant one user per one invoice.

 ## API